 Potentiometers are usually not meant to conduct significant currents (and dissipate the resulting heat); therefore, using them requires some care.

 Trimmer caps: manually adjustable capacitors; available only for small capacitances, usually controlled by gradually moving capacitor plates apart when a knob or a screw is rotated.
-Panel-mount devices were once very popular in radio frequency circuits to control the frequency of heterodyne receivers - but are now largely displaced by digital frequency generation that can be controlled with much lower-cost input devices.
+Panel-mount devices were once very popular in radio frequency circuits to control the frequency of heterodyne receivers - but are now largely displaced by digital frequency generation that can be controlled with mechanically simpler input devices.

 The symbol is analogous to that of a potentiometer - except that the "wiper" is not actually a terminal of the device: